Arnold Sommerfeld: Göttingen

 Lectures by Klein in 1895 and 1896 on rotating bodies led Klein and Sommerfeld to write a four-volume text Die Theorie des Kreisels – a 13-year collaboration, 1897–1910.
 The first two volumes were on theory, and the latter two were on applications in geophysics, astronomy, and technology.
 The association Sommerfeld had with Klein influenced Sommerfeld's turn of mind to be applied mathematics and in the art of lecturing.

 While at Göttingen, Sommerfeld met Johanna Höpfner, the daughter of Ernst Höpfner, curator at Göttingen.

+Sommerfeld (rightmost) with Johanna and her sister who married Ludwig Rhumbler at the double wedding of 1897.
+Willy Höpfner, brother of Johanna at centre.

-In October 1897, Sommerfeld was appointed Professor of Mathematics at the Bergakademie Clausthal (now the Clausthal University of Technology); he was successor to Wilhelm Wien.
+In October 1897, Sommerfeld was appointed Professor of Mathematics at the Bergakademie Clausthal in Saxony; he was successor to Wilhelm Wien.
 This appointment provided enough income to eventually marry Johanna.

 At Klein's request, Sommerfeld took on the position of editor of Volume V of Enzyklopädie der mathematischen Wissenschaften; it was a major undertaking which lasted from 1898 to 1926.

 Aachen

-In 1900, Sommerfeld was appointed to the Chair of Applied Mechanics at Technische Hochschule Aachen (now RWTH Aachen University) as extraordinarius professor, which was arranged through Klein's efforts.
+In 1900, Sommerfeld was appointed to the Chair of Applied Mechanics at Technische Hochschule Aachen as extraordinarius professor, which was arranged through Klein's efforts.
 At Aachen, he developed the theory of hydrodynamics, which would retain his interest for a long time.
-Later, at the University of Munich, Sommerfeld's students Ludwig Hopf and Werner Heisenberg would write their Ph.D. theses on this topic.
-For his contributions to the understanding of journal bearing lubrication during his time at Aachen, he was named as one of the 23 "Men of Tribology" by Duncan Dowson.
+Later, at the Ludwig-Maximilians-Universität München, Sommerfeld's students Ludwig Hopf and Werner Heisenberg would write their Ph.D. theses on this topic.
+For his contributions to the understanding of journal bearing lubrication during his time at Technische Hochschule Aachen, he was named as one of the 23 "Men of Tribology" by Duncan Dowson.